arangodb/docs/3.10/installation-windows.md

 *For Uninstallation*:

 - `/PURGE_DB`
-  - `0` - Database files will remain on the system
+  - `0` - Database files remain on the system
-  - `1` - Database files ArangoDB created during its lifetime will be removed, too.
+  - `1` - Database files ArangoDB created during its lifetime are removed, too.

 Installing using the ZIP archive
 --------------------------------